 Finalizing the Adoption

 The final step is to complete the adoption process.
 This may involve signing adoption agreements, paying adoption fees (if applicable) and receiving information about the dog’s medical history, care needs and any ongoing support the organization provides post-adoption.
+Our normal adoption fee is $375, not including cost of transportation to your location if needed.

 Preparing for Your Retired Military Working Dog’s Arrival